 - Other buttons are auto-close: needing continuous finger pressure to keep open.

-A wide mouth makes it easy to insert ice cubes, and to clean the mug; but increases heat loss through the cover.
+A wide mouth makes it easy to insert ice cubes and clean the mug, but it increases heat loss through the cover.

 Ceramic travel mugs are rare but do exist.
 Some are double-walled for better insulation.
 Many are microwave-safe.
 They are fragile but are the most taste-neutral.
 They come with stretchy slip-on silicone covers.

 Owning a good travel mug is almost as important as choosing the right coffee (bean, roast, grind, brewing method).
 And about as subjective and complicated to decide.

 Finding the best coffee mug requires understanding how it will be used, prioritizing features, and deciding on which design trade-offs can be tolerated.

 - If the one-hand operation is not required, a standard flask screw-down cover with raised lip mug is leak-proof and easy to clean.

 - For one-handed spill-resistant use, a spring-loaded sliding cover mug is easy to clean.

 - One-handed leak-proof mugs are available but are difficult to clean, suitable only if there is no milk in the drink.